Rogyou/Sign-Language-Recognition/README.md

 various case studies is prepared for the designed system and tested in real time.
 The proposed system can be used for the various applications such as in unmanned  machines,  industries,  handicapped  personnel  etc.
-15
-Fig  6:
-Transmitter  section  for  hand  gesture  recognition Fig  7:
-Receiver  section  for  hand  gesture  recognition
-16

 # 3. ALGORITHMS
-##3.1  Scale  Invariant   Feature  Transform(SIFT)
+## 3.1  Scale  Invariant   Feature  Transform(SIFT)
-S cale­invariant feature transform (SIFT) is an algorithm in computer vision to detect and describe local features in images.
+Scale­invariant feature transform (SIFT) is an algorithm in computer vision to detect and describe local features in images.
 The algorithm was patented in the US by the University of British Columbia and published by David Lowe in 1999.